 - Damare [黙れ] Very rude, like a shut up!

 - Odamarinasai [お黙りなさい] Polite;

 What does Urusai really mean?

-You probably heard the word Urusai from some lowly character tsundere and you were told that this expression literally means shut up!
-Although this is the idea, its main meaning and use is quite diverse.
+You've probably heard the word urusai of some short character tsundere and he was puzzled that this expression literally means shut up!
+Despite this being the idea, its main meaning and use is quite diverse.
 Urusai [煩い] is nothing more than an adjective that expresses something noisy or loud.

-Although the translations of the words are more offensive than damare, Urusai is usually more friendly depending on the way it is said.
-Below you can see some variations of this adjective being used as an expression to keep your mouth shut:
+Although the translations of the words present a greater degree of offense than damare, urusai is usually more friendly depending on the way it is said.
+Below you can see some variations of this adjective being used as an expression to say to shut up: